jennifer-spillane/sponge_evol_dynamics/dataset_workflow.md

 comparison of the OGs gained in the sponge_rest node and Metazoa node with those lost in the Ctenophora node.
 Procedure is the same as above.
 `comm -12 losses/sorted_Ctenophora_loss.txt sorted_Metazoa_gain.txt | less` <- yields nothing.
 Again, this makes sense for the Dollo parsimony approach.
 At the Porifera node, sponges lose 957 (in metagain_spongeloss.txt) of the OGs gained at the Metazoa node.

+**How many orthogroups that are gained at the sponge+rest node in the Ctenophora-first tree get shifted over to the Metazoa node in the Porifera-first tree?
+And where do the other ones go?**

+`comm -12 sorted_sponge_rest.txt ../sponge_first/sorted_Metazoa_gains.txt | wc -l`
+All of the gains that happen at the sponge+rest node in the cteno-first tree happen at the Metazoa node in the sponge-first tree

+`comm -12 sorted_Metazoa_gain.txt ../sponge_first/sorted_cteno_rest.txt | wc -l`
+They have 958 orthogroups in common - all of the ones from the cteno+rest node from the sponge-first tree

+This makes sense but I wanted to double check.

 #### How many losses are in common between the two trees?